kumahq/kuma/docs/madr/decisions/004-metric-filter.md

 Chosen option:
 "Filter metrics dynamically on scrape request", because it follows Kuma philosophy of being as dynamic as possible.
 Additionally, as a followup we should implement "Customizable bootstrap", because it both enables static metrics and other advanced use cases.
+This is a subject for another MADR that will take into account more use cases.

 ## Pros and Cons of the Options